MurenMurenus/TenderHackML-DS_API/README.md

 # ML_API
-API from a machine learning model in Python to get predictions with HTTP requests.
+API from a machine learning model in Python to make predictions with HTTP requests.